Diane Keaton

 Diane Keaton and Warren Beatty

 Keaton also dated her "Godfather" trilogy co-star Al Pacino.
-The couple went through difficult breakups and reunions until they finally separated after the release of "The Godfather Part III" (1990).
+The couple endured a series of difficult breakups and reunions before finally separating after the release of "The Godfather Part III" (1990).
 "Al is one of the most interesting people... and he has the most beautiful face.
-Yes, Warren is magnificent, he is very handsome, but Pacino's face – it's something else.
+Yes, Warren is magnificent, he's very handsome, but Pacino's face – it's something else.
 It's just incredible," Keaton shared.

 Al Pacino and Diane Keaton